eleriaqueen/pspo2i-hr-ui/README.md

 ## How to download

-Click on the following link : [Latest Release](https://github.com/eleriaqueen/pspo2i-hr-ui/releases/latest) and download the available release zip file.
+Click on the link : [Latest Release](https://github.com/eleriaqueen/pspo2i-hr-ui/releases/latest) and download the available release zip file.

 ## How to install
 <details>